allenmcasey/symbolic-fuzzer/README.md

 ### Requirements of the Tool:

-  * Generate and print the path constraints in the program.
+  * Generate and print the path constraints in the program
-  * Each constraint should be traceable to the part of code that created the constraint.
+  * Each constraint should be traceable to the part of code that created the constraint
-  * If a path is unsatisfiable, the fuzzer should generate the corresponding unsat core and the statements that it belongs to.
+  * If a path is unsatisfiable, the fuzzer should generate the corresponding unsat core and the statements that it belongs to

 ### References: